 - 14.1 A Classification Panel may require that an Athlete undertake Observation in Competition Assessment before it allocates a final Sport Class and designates a Sport Class Status to that Athlete. - 14.2 The methods by which Observation in Competition Assessment may be undertaken, and the matters to be observed, are set out in Appendix One. - 14.3 If a Classification Panel requires an Athlete to complete Observation in Competition Assessment, the Athlete will be entered in the Competition with the Sport Class allocated by the Classification Panel after the conclusion of the initial components of the Evaluation Session. - 14.4 An Athlete who is required to complete Observation in Competition Assessment will be designated with Tracking Code: Observation Assessment (OA).
 This replaces the Athlete's Sport Class Status for the duration of Observation in Competition Assessment. - 14.5 Observation in Competition Assessment must take place during First Appearance.
-In this regard: - 14.5.1 First Appearance is the first time an Athlete competes in an Event during a Competition in a particular Sport Class. - 14.5.2 First Appearance within a Sport Class applies to participation in all Events within the same Sport Class. - 14.6 If an Athlete is: - a) subject to a Protest following Observation in Competition; and - b) the second Evaluation Session is conducted at that same Competition; and - c) pursuant to the second Evaluation Session the Athlete is required to undergo Observation in Competition,
+In this regard: - 14.5.1 First Appearance is the first time an Athlete competes in an Event during a Competition in a particular Sport Class. - 14.5.2 First Appearance within a Sport Class applies to participation in all Events within the same Sport Class. - 14.6 When Observation in Competition Assessment reveals: - 14.6.1 inconsistencies with the Physical Assessment and/or the Technical Assessment; and/or - that the Athlete, in the sole discretion of the Classification Panel, may have not performed to his best ability, - 14.6.3 re-assessment may take place before a Sport Class is allocated.
+Such re-assessment must take place as soon as possible at that same Competition by the same Classification Panel. - 14.7 An Athlete who is required to complete a re-assessment will remain designated with Tracking Code: Observation Assessment (OA) for the duration of the reassessment. - 14.8 If a Classification Panel requires an Athlete to complete a re-assessment, the Athlete must complete another Observation in Competition Assessment.
+The Athlete will be entered in the Competition with the Sport Class allocated by the Classification Panel after the completion of the Physical and/or Technical Assessment(s) of the reassessment.
+The Observation in Competition Assessment must take place the next time the Athlete competes in an Event during the Competition in a particular Sport Class.
+Such appearance within a Sport Class applies to participation in all Events within the same Sport Class. - 14.9 If an Athlete is: - a) subject to a Protest following Observation in Competition; and - b) the second Evaluation Session is conducted at that same Competition; and

-Observation in Competition must take place at the next opportunity within the Sport Class allocated to the Athlete by the Protest Panel with Tracking Code Observation Assessment (OA).

-- 14.6.1 The Classification Panel must allocate a Sport Class and replace the Athlete's Tracking Code Observation Assessment (OA) by designating a Sport Class Status upon completion of First Appearance (or completion of any Observation in Competition conducted as part of a Protest).
-If changes to an Athlete's Sport Class or Sport Class Status are made following Observation in Competition, the changes are effective immediately. - 14.7 The impact of an Athlete changing Sport Class after First Appearance on medals, records and results is detailed in the Para Nordic ICRs.
+- c) pursuant to the second Evaluation Session the Athlete is required to undergo Observation in Competition, - Observation in Competition must take place at the next opportunity within the Sport Class allocated to the Athlete by the Protest Panel with Tracking Code Observation Assessment (OA). - 14.9.1 The Classification Panel must allocate a Sport Class and replace the Athlete's Tracking Code Observation Assessment (OA) by designating a Sport Class Status upon completion of First Appearance (or completion of any Observation in Competition conducted as part of a Protest).
+If changes to an Athlete's Sport Class or Sport Class Status are made following Observation in Competition, the changes are effective immediately. - 14.10 The impact of an Athlete changing Sport Class after First Appearance on medals, records and results is detailed in the Para Nordic ICRs.